 Exclusive to Coles: Refers to the portfolio of product brands that are exclusively available at Coles, and includes Coles Own Brand and Exclusive Proprietary Brand products.
 Coles Own Brand refers to the portfolio of product brands owned by Coles (e.g. Coles Finest, KOi, Coles Nature's Kitchen).
 Exclusive Proprietary Brands refers to the portfolio of product brands owned by suppliers but exclusive to Coles (e.g. La Espanola)

-Gross margin: The residual income remaining after deducting cost of goods sold, total loss and logistics from sales, divided by sales revenue leverage ratio: Gross debt less cash at bank and on deposit, divided by EBITDA
+Gross margin: The residual income remaining after deducting cost of goods sold, total loss and logistics from sales, divided by sales revenue

 IFRS: International Financial Reporting Standards